Kyle-Pu/Python-Data-Science-Projects/Pandas_Data_Insights/NFL_Suspensions_Data_Insights/README.md

 # NFL Suspensions Data Insights

-## [References](https://github.com/fivethirtyeight/data/tree/master/nfl-suspensions)
 The following data and description comes from FiveThirtyEight!
 I'm exploring their NFL suspensions dataset with pandas data manipulation and mapping techniques.

+## Some Neat Functions
+* groupby() is a neat function I used here to

+## [References](https://github.com/fivethirtyeight/data/tree/master/nfl-suspensions)

 ## Programs
 * groupingAndSorting.py: Understanding NFL suspension data!